-Some health insurance providers cover the various aspects of the HTR.
-Make sure to talk to your insurance provider to discuss your options.
-This can save you a lot of money!
+Some health insurance providers cover some costs of HRT.
+Make sure to talk to your insurance provider to discuss your options!

 Is HRT safe?

-One of the main concerns about HTR is if testosterone can damage the body in any way.
-We’re here to deliver the good news!
-The short answer is, no, HTR doesn't cause any damage to the body!
-Researchers in Italy have concluded the following:
+One of the main concerns about HRT is if testosterone can damage the body in any way, especially in the long term.
+The short answer is, no, HRT hasn’t been found to cause damage to the body.
+Meriggiola et al. (2011) concluded that

-Other studies report similar conclusions, and in many cases, the conclusion states that FTM HRT has a positive effect on trans men's health.
-These positive health effects can be attributed to a decrease of depression, anxiety, anger, and even suicidal thoughts.
-In that sense, HTR is literally saving lives!
+Other studies report similar conclusions, and in many cases, supports the claim that HRT has a positive effect on trans men's health.
+These positive health effects can be attributed to a decrease in feelings of depression, anxiety, anger, and even suicidal thoughts.
+HRT is an important part of trans health care, and for some, is literally saving lives!

-Another common question concerning FTM HRT is if (trans)men can get pregnant while on "T." The short answer is, yes.
-The testosterone will decrease the possibility of getting pregnant, but it will not completely eliminate them.
-Therefore, when having sex with someone that is able to produce sperm and there is no desire to become pregnant, it’s strongly advised to use a form of birth control.
-If you do wish to become pregnant, you should discuss this with your provider.
-You’ll likely have to stop taking testosterone, but it might be worth it.
-Read the story about a trans dad here.
+Another common question regarding HRT is whether trans men can get pregnant while on testosterone.
+The short answer is, yes.
+While testosterone will significantly decrease the possibility of getting pregnant, it does not completely eliminate it.
+That being said, to reduce the risk of an unwanted pregangy, it’s important when having sex with someone who is able to produce sperm to use some form of birth control.
+If you do wish to become pregnant, you should discuss this with your healthcare provider.
+You can read the story about a trans dad here.

 Can you stop HRT?

-In most cases, trans men stay on testosterone even after the masculinization process is completed, basically, for the rest of their lives.
-There are two reasons for this.
-First, in cases where the ovaries and uterus are still in place, the estrogen production will take over again, and a feminization process will occur (including monthly periods).
-In cases where the ovaries have been removed, the body will not produce a healthy amount of either testosterone or estrogen by itself anymore, causing a menopause-like state, including hot flashes, bone density loss, and other health issues.
-Second, to remain emotionally balanced and comfortable in the body, a balanced testosterone level might be advisable.
+In most cases, trans people stay on HRT practicially for the rest of their lives.
+There are a number of reasons for this.
+In cases where the ovaries and uterus are present, estrogen production would restart, and with it the feminization process — including the resumption of monthly periods.
+In cases where the ovaries have been removed, because the body cannot produce adequate amounts of either testosterone or estrogen on it’s own, some fall into a menopause-like state causing hot flashes, bone density loss, and other health issues.

-Still, the decision to stop the HTR is up to each individual, and could be related to health or emotional reasons.
-There are certain aspects to consider when making that decision, and it's paramount to discuss this with a medical professional as it's a big (re-)adjustment for the body.
-Nevertheless, certain changes are non-reversible;
+The decision to stop HRT is up to each person, and could be for a variety of reasons.
+Still, there are important factors to consider when making that decision, and this should be discussed with a medical professional since it would be a huge readjustment for the body.
+That being said, certain changes due to testosterone are irreversible.

-- Voice - will stay at the pitch level it's at when HRT is stopped
+- Voice - Your voice will stay at the pitch it was when HRT is stopped.

-- Hair - the amount of hair that has developed on the face, and the body will continue to grow.
-No new patches of hair will develop.
-It might slightly change in appearance or texture.
+- Hair - the amount of hair that has developed on the face, and the body will continue to grow, but no new patches of hair will develop.
+The hair might slightly change in appearance or texture.

-- Clitoris - Will stay at the length/thickness it's at when HRT is stopped.
+- Bottom Growth - the clitoris will stay at the length/thickness as when HRT is stopped.